Escaping the Resource Trap: Evidence from Resource-rich Emerging Economies

 A synthesizing report was published, and is available here.

 Following this expert meeting, Gilles Carbonnier was invited to be guest editor by the journal Global Governance; the contributions have been published in June 2011 (vol 17:2).
-The conceptual side of the project is also pursued through the preparation of an edited volume based on contributions from the project’s network of partners and collaborators.
+The conceptual side of the project was also pursued through the preparation of an edited volume based on contributions from the project’s network of partners and collaborators.

 In September 2011, a Working Paper on "Oil, Gas and Minerals: The Impact of Resource-Dependence and Governance on Sustainable Development" was published.
 This Working Paper takes adjusted net savings (ANS) as an indicator of weak sustainability in order to examine the link between resource dependence and sustainable development.